AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

   * [reserved](https://linked.data.gov.au/def/status/reserved)
   * [submitted](https://linked.data.gov.au/def/status/submitted)

- A state diagram of resources' statuses is given in Figure 4 below.
+ A state diagram of resources' statuses is given in Figure 2 below.

 ![](status-states.png)
-**Figure 4**: State diagram showing status states of a resource and actions causing state change.
+**Figure 2**: State diagram showing status states of a resource and actions causing state change.
+The Status States Diagram for Guidlines v1.1 and previous is retained in the file [status-states-old.png](status-states-old.png).

-Following Figure 4, it can be seen that minimal successful path for a resource from first PID IRI request to operational implementation is:
+Following Figure 2, it can be seen that minimal successful path for a resource from first PID IRI request to operational implementation is:

 `submitted -> accepted -> stable`

-## 5. <a id="ResourceTypes"></a>Resource Types
+## 8. <a id="ResourceTypes"></a>Resource Types
 Presently the AGLDWG recognises four types of items for which PIDs may be requested:

 1. Dataset